An episode of My Little Pony: Friendship is Magic with a message about reading aired on this day in television history.

 The episode includes a song, “Derby Racers,” performed by Ashleigh Ball, Kazumi Evans, Michelle Creber, Claire Corlett, and Maddy Peters.
 The lyrics are by Ed Valentine and Daniel Ingram, with music by Ingram.

-Two of the ponies try to help a struggling restaurant in an episode that aired one year ago today.
+Two of the ponies try to help a struggling restaurant in an episode that aired two years ago today.

 “Spice Up Your Life” is the 12th episode of the 6th season of the animated series, My Little Pony: Friendship is Magic.
 Written by Michael Vogel, it first aired on June 11th, 2016.